amarzbar/LofiModoro/README.md

-# LofiModoro : Lofi Pomodoro Solution to Study to
+# LofiModoro : Lofi Beats / Pomodoro Timer to Study to

 Current WIP: